-- Eligible candidates are asked to complete an application
+- Eligible candidates may be asked to provide additional information.

-- All applications are reviewed by the HERO Awards Committee
+- All nominations are reviewed by the HERO Awards Committee.

-- Winners are required to accept their award in person at the Awards Ceremony at HERO Forum
+- Recipients are required to accept their award in person at HERO Forum.

-- Applicants who do not win remain eligible for consideration in the following calendar year
+- Nominees who do not win remain eligible for consideration in the following calendar year.

-Definition of Terms for the HERO EHM Awards
+Definition of Terms for the HERO HWB Awards

-Employee Health Management: A set of organized activities and systematic interventions, offered through corporations/worksites, managed care organizations, and governmental/community agencies, whose primary purposes are to provide health education, identify modifiable health risks, and influence health behavior changes.
+Workplace Health & Well-being (HWB): A set of organized activities and systematic interventions, offered through corporations/worksites, managed care organizations, and governmental/community agencies, whose primary purposes are to provide health education, identify modifiable health risks, and influence health behavior changes.

 Leadership Position: An elected, appointed or earned role in a recognized organization or committee affiliated with a recognized organization.

-Organization contributing to or affiliated with advancement of EHM: Employers that have offered and promoted a robust suite of prevention-oriented health management services for more than a five years; providers of prevention-oriented health management solutions to the worksite and beyond; consulting firms that specialize in the design, facilitation, and/or delivery of prevention-oriented health management solutions.
+Organization contributing to or affiliated with advancement of HWB: Employers that have offered and promoted a robust suite of prevention-oriented health management services for more than five years; providers of prevention-oriented health management solutions for the workplace and beyond; consulting firms that specialize in the design, facilitation, and/or delivery of prevention-oriented health management solutions.

 Frequently Asked Questions